-The following tables set forth the high and low daily exchange rates for each underlying currency from the first quarter of 2006 through September 6, 2011.
-These exchange rates were derived from publicly available information on Bloomberg, L.P., and were calculated in the manner described above.
-These exchange rates should not be taken as an indication of the future performance of any of the underlying currencies or the Exchange Rate Measure, or as an indication of whether, or to what extent, the Ending Value will be greater than the Starting Value.
+The following tables set forth the high and low daily Exchange Rate from the first quarter of 2007 through January 19, 2012.
+These rates were obtained from publicly available information on Bloomberg, L.P.
+These exchange rates should not be taken as an indication of the future performance of any of the Exchange Rate Measure, or as an indication of whether, or to what extent, the Ending Value will be greater

-As described above, the exchange rate for each underlying currency is expressed as the number of units of the applicable underlying currency for which one euro can be exchanged.
-As a result, the "High" values represent the weakest that currency was relative to the euro for the given quarter, while the "Low" values represent the strongest that currency was relative to the euro for the given quarter.
+As described above, the Exchange Rate is expressed as the number of Indian rupees for which one U.S. dollar can be exchanged.
+As a result, the "High" values represent the strongest the U.S. dollar was relative to the Indian rupee for the given quarter, while the "Low" values represent the weakest the U.S. dollar was relative to the Indian rupee for the given quarter.